-The third contribution pertains to production location patterns along the quality dimension and how they relate to nonhomothetic preferences.
+This paper's third and main contribution pertains to production location patterns of multinational firms in a context of an industry with a large scope for vertical differentiation.
 By merging the panel data on sales with information on models' country of origin, we link quality estimates and production location choices.
-This enables us to assess patterns of vertical specialization at different levels of income per head.
-We show that higher quality products tend to be produced in richer economies, and that this association is primarily driven by a homemarket effect.
+The resulting dataset enables us to assess patterns of vertical specialization at different levels of income per head.
+We show that richer economies tend to produce higher quality products, and demand-side aspects are primary drivers of this association.
 The results thereby provide direct evidence supporting the relevance of the home-market effect, initially proposed by Linder (1961) and formalized in Fajgelbaum, Grossman and Helpman (2011), as a mechanism leading to specialization along the quality dimension across different economies.
-Furthermore, we show that production location decisions along the quality dimension do not seem to respond significantly to differences in factor endowments.
-These findings add to the evidence presented by Dingel (2017) based on micro-data on manufacturing plants across U.S. cities, who argues that local income plays a quantitatively more prominent role in explaining quality specialization across U.S. cities than differences in factor abundance.
+Furthermore, we show that production location decisions along the quality dimension do not seem to respond as strongly to differences in local factor endowments.
+These findings add to the evidence presented by Dingel (2017) based on micro-data on manufacturing plants across U.S. cities, who argues that local income plays a quantitatively more prominent role in explaining quality specialization across U.S. cities than differences in factor abundance.7